Planning a Napa Valley trip? This post is for you! (Updated 2021!)

 And I have!
 5 years later and I’m low-key a wine country pro at this point after countless visits to Napa Valley.
 (PS-That photo above was one of the first photos for the blog I ever took.
 We’ve come a long way both in local area tips but also photography!)

-So, these are the things I always tell first-time visitors to Napa Valley and people planning trips to California wine country.
+So, these are the things I always tell first time visitors to Napa Valley and people planning trips to California wine country for the perfect Napa Valley itinerary.

 8 Essential Things To Know Before Planning A Trip To Napa Valley